AURELIUS AEGIS

 Calibrated to the threat

-The defense is designed for state-level threat models, not merely opportunistic crime.
+The defense is designed for state-level threat models rather than ordinary opportunistic crime.

 Sovereign residency